-In the event that the Committee for Transactions with Related Parties of Intesa Sanpaolo S.p.A. and Associated Entities of the Group has expressed a negative opinion regarding a transaction with an ISP Related Party under the purview of the Shareholders' Meetings and identified as a Transaction of greater significance, the resolution proposal is contingent upon attaining the special decision-making majority indicated by the Consob Regulations.
-Specifically, the transaction cannot be carried out if in passing the Shareholder's Meeting resolution, the majority of voting shareholders classified as unrelated pursuant to the Consob Resolution vote against the transaction, provided that the unrelated shareholders () present at the Shareholder's Meeting represent at least 10% of the share capital with voting rights.
+In the event that the Committee for Transactions with Related Parties has expressed a negative opinion regarding a transaction with an ISP Related Party under the purview of the Shareholders' Meetings and identified as a Transaction of greater significance, the resolution proposal is contingent upon attaining the special decision-making majority indicated by the Consob Regulations.
+Specifically, the transaction cannot be carried out if in passing the Shareholder's Meeting resolution, the majority of voting shareholders classified as unrelated pursuant to the Consob Resolution vote against the transaction, provided that the unrelated shareholders (21) present at the Shareholder's Meeting represent at least 10% of the share capital with voting rights.